 Products that support zero trust are becoming more and more popular.
 According to research firm Markets and Markets the market for zero trust security will increase from $19.6 billion in 2020 to $51.6 billion in 2026.
 Target-based cyber attacks are becoming more common while data protection and information security requirements are becoming more strict.

 Attackers who are focused on a particular target go against endpoint devices networks cloud-based apps and other IT infrastructure elements.
 The research stated that information theft is the main motivation behind such attacks.
 These attacks may interrupt business operations steal intellectual property cause financial damage or leak valuable consumer data.

 From a cost-benefit analysis standpoint, zero-trust use cases offer a number of security benefits that are otherwise difficult to obtain or unattainable.

 It offers uniform security across all devices, users, and locations.
 Inherent bias resulting from the device type, user status, or the location the device/user is connected from is eliminated with zero trust.
 As a result, security measures must be fully implemented throughout the whole company infrastructure, levelling the playing field in terms of security.

 There is also increased awareness of security.
 Zero trust offers unmatched visibility by centralizing security administration and logging and automating the discovery of end users, applications, and devices.
 No matter where apps, data, and services are located, this helps establish a unified security policy.

 Benefits of a Zero-Trust Cyber Security Model

-As a result, zero-trust mitigates risk by revealing what’s on the network and how those assets communicate.
-After baselines are established, a zero-trust strategy reduces risk by eliminating overprovisioned software and services and reviewing the “credentials” of every communication asset on a regular basis.
+As a result no trust mitigates risk by revealing what is on the network and how those assets communicate.
+After baselines are established a no trust strategy reduces risk by eliminating overprovisioned software and services and reviewing the credentials of every communication asset on a regular basis.

 Gain Control Over Environments